Ready for school

 Top Tip

-Be patient!
-Spills will happen.
+Be patient, spills will happen.
 Give them time to try and do things for themselves.

 All children in Reception, Year 1 and Year 2 can have a free school lunch.